Snail bullhead: Description

 The snail bullhead grows to an adult size of approximately 11.4 in in fluvial habitat and up to 17.6 in in disturbed habitats, such as reservoirs and impounded rivers.
-The fish has a has a flat head, typical of North American ictalurids, eight maxillary mouth barbels, a rounded anal fin, an emarginate tail, two pectoral fins, an adipose fin and a body lacking scales.
+The fish has a has a flat head, typical of North American ictalurids, eight mouth barbels, a rounded anal fin, an emarginate tail, two pectoral fins, an adipose fin and a body lacking scales.
 The anal fin of A. brunneus typically has 17 to 20 fin rays, fewer than that of a related species, the flat bullhead (A. platycephalus), although some individuals may have as many as 22 rays.
 They also have three spines, one on the dorsal and two on the pectoral fins, which are coated with a toxic irritant that inflicts local pain and swelling as a defense against predation.
 The pectoral spines have fine serrations, but lack coarse teeth, which helps to distinguish snail bullheads from spotted bullheads (A. serracanthus).
 A. brunneus can vary greatly in color but the most commonly observed morphs have brown to yellow-green backs with mottled sides and a white belly.
 There is a dark spot or bar that colors the base of the dorsal fin.
 It should also be noted that these fish are ectothermic, bilaterally symmetrical and nocturnal.